 Conclusion - We have identified generic continuous feedback protocols achieving maximum average power extraction from active particles with a (zero-mean) hidden self-propulsion state.
-These optimal protocols can be written in closed form in the asymptotes $Pe \ll 1$ and $Pe \gg 1$, and provide upper bounds to the average extractable work by any such protocol (cf. [6]), e.g. Eqs.
-(18), (25) and (33).
+These optimal protocols can be written in closed form in the asymptotes Pe $\ll 1$ and Pe \gg 1, and provide upper bounds to the average extractable work by any such protocol (cf. [6]), e.g. Eqs.
+(17), (23) and (31).
 These bounds are those against which the performance of autonomous active matter engines, which typically do not have access to the selfpropulsion states of the individual constituent particles [1, 2], should be compared.
-Furthermore, our "boundaryupdate" approach enables work extraction when realtime particle tracking is unfeasible, since only the detection of first-passage events is required for its implementation.
-Extending this approach to continuous-state self-propulsion dynamics, e.g. the AOU process, remains an open challenge.
+Furthermore, our "boundaryupdate" approach enables work extraction in experimental settings where real-time particle tracking is unfeasible, since only the detection of first-passage events is required for its implementation.

 The optimal protocol is generally non-Markovian.
-However, this difficulty can be circumvented at $Pe \ll 1$ by embedding the dynamics in a higher dimensional phase space [32], e.g. via the auxiliary dynamics in Eq.
-(17).
-Analogously to equilibrium information engines [6, 26], the thermodynamic cost of operating the feedback control can be identified with the increase in the total entropy production rate upon expanding the phase space to include such auxiliary variables.
+However, this difficulty can be circumvented at Pe $\ll 1$ by embedding the dynamics in a higher dimensional phase space [34], e.g. via the auxiliary dynamics in Eq.
+(16).
+Analogously to equilibrium information engines [6, 26], the thermodynamic cost of operating the feedback control can be identified with the increase in the total entropy production rate upon expanding the phase space to include such auxiliary variables [35].
 In an idealised situation where the operating temperature of the measurement device is arbitrary, and can thus be chosen to be arbitrarily small, the associated dissipation is negligible [26].
-The unique utility of information engines operating on active particles arises from their non-vanishing efficiency even when the measurement device and the particle are coupled to the same heat bath [6].
+The unique utility of information engines operating on active particles arises from their nonvanishing efficiency even when the measurement device and the particle are coupled to the same heat bath [6].
 Future work will characterise the efficiency of the optimal protocols in this case.